tylerturdenpants/ember-attacher/README.md

 ## Options

-Below is a list of all availabe options, along with their defaults.
+Below is a list of all available options, along with their defaults.

 ```javascript
 {